traumst/neon-chat/README.md

 ### CLI Options

 We can interact with our db from the terminal.
 In order to do so we would need a connector.
-Install [sqlite3 cli](https://www.sqlite.org/cli.html), at least it is very simple and it's what I use at the moment.
+Install [sqlite3 cli](https://www.sqlite.org/cli.html), it is very simple and it's what I use at the moment.

-Connect with sqlite3 cli tool to the db file.
-Sqlite is just a normal sql, so we can run normal query to view content of a table:
+Connect with sqlite3 cli tool to the db file
 ``` sql
 > sqlite3 chat.db
 SQLite version 3.43.2 2023-10-10 13:08:14
 Enter ".help" for usage hints.
 sqlite>
 ```

+Sqlite is just a normal sql, so we can run a normal select like below
 ```sql
 sqlite> SELECT * FROM users WHERE status='active' LIMIT 2;
 1|ABCDE|abcd@gmail.com|basic|active